UK to ease lockdown next week, will test vaccine passports

 The government said, however, that vaccine passports would never be needed to access “essential public services, public transport and essential shops.”

-Johnson acknowledged that vaccine passports raised “complicated ethical and practical issues" and stressed their introduction was not imminent.
+Johnson acknowledged that vaccine passports raised “complicated ethical and practical issues" and stressed their introduction wasn't imminent.

 "We're some way off finalizing any plans for COVID-certification in the U.K.," he said.